 For better understanding, let’s consider the following instance – Ms. Avantika is employed in Paris, France, but her mother, who is a dependent individual, stays in Mumbai.
 She remits 2000 euros every month in her NRE Account for her mother, which is deposited in the account in Indian currency.
 Therefore, considering the prevailing exchange rate in that month was 1 EUR = 80 INR, her remittance of 2000 Euro would be held as Rs.
 1,60,000 in her NRE Account.

 An NRO or Non-Residential Ordinary Account can be opened with income earned from within India and shall be held in that deposit account in INR denominations.
 The source of income can either be rent, dividends, etc.

-For instance, Mr Rahul, who is an NRI residing in Newark, USA has an apartment in Mumbai which he has leased to Mr Arman.
-To receive rent earnings from such lease, Rahul has to open an NRO account where Arman shall deposit the stipulated rent amount periodically.
+For instance, Mr. Rahul, who is an NRI residing in Newark, USA has an apartment in Mumbai which he has leased to Mr. Arman.
+To receive rent earnings from such a lease, Rahul has to open an NRO account where Arman shall deposit the stipulated rent amount periodically.

 As deposits in an NRO account are made in rupee denominations, there is no step of currency conversion involved.

 FCNR or Foreign Currency Non-Residential Account facilitates deposits made by Non-Residential Indians (NRIs) or Persons of Indian Origin (POI).
 NRIs or POI can make these deposits in the currency of their country of residence and shall be held in that account in any one of the foreign currencies prescribed by RBI.